Frequently Asked Questions

 We need to pick up our camper early, is that okay?

 Early pickups are strongly discouraged and should be considered only in the most extreme circumstances.
 If it is necessary and you are looking to pick up your camper early, arrangements must be made in advance with our staff at the time of check-in at camp.
+Early pick up times on Friday, the last day of camp, are at 9:00 AM and 1:00 PM only.
+Day Camp early pick up are not available after 3pm.
 Please do not contact us on the last day of camp and ask to pick your camper up early.
 We will not be able to accommodate a request with that late notice.*

 *We will work with families should there be a reasonable emergency that requires a last minute call for an early pick up.